What is an AI Gateway?

 As the adoption of AI increases in the organization, we want developers to rapidly iterate and build new capabilities without having to manage the specific cross-cutting concerns around AI usage.
 Therefore, to improve the productivity of the application teams and to securely and responsibly leverage AI in the organization, AI needs to become a service offered by the core platform in the organization, which is available for consumption from any product that may want to use it.
 By doing so, we can avoid reinventing the proverbial wheel when it comes to AI adoption across our teams.

-To accelerate the adoption of AI in the organization with the right level of observability, security, and governance, organizations will start adopting the AI gateway to provide a distributed AI egress to any LLM and model that developers may want to use.
+To accelerate the adoption of AI in the organization with the right level of AI observability, security, and governance, organizations will start adopting the AI gateways to provide a distributed AI egress to any LLM and model that developers may want to use.
 By doing so, we have a centralized place to manage AI consumption across every team, whether the AI models are hosted in the cloud or self-hosted.

 The AI gateway operates in a similar way to a traditional API gateway: instead of acting as a reverse proxy for exposing our internal APIs to other clients, it is being deployed as an egress proxy for AI traffic generated by our applications.
 That traffic is being directed either inside or outside the organization depending on where the backend AI models are being hosted (in the cloud or self-hosted).